 You can use that same power of music to get in shape.
-Researchers discovered a psycho-biological effect that when people listen to music they become more relaxed, muscle tension is reduced and both blood flow and lactate clearance is higher.
+Researchers discovered a psycho-biological effect that when people listen to music.
+They become more relaxed, muscle tension is reduced, and both blood flow and lactate clearance is higher.
 Music also provides a "distraction effect" that lowers the influence of stress caused by fatigue.
 In other words, when you're tired, music can help you get a better workout in.

 If you want better workouts, here are some ways you can use music to enhance them.

 Choose the right device.
 With digital music players, you can download hundreds of songs into something the size of a deck of cards.
-Many are shock resistant so you can jog without worrying about the music skipping.
+Many are shock-resistant, so you can jog without worrying about the music skipping.
 But don't feel like you have to splurge on the latest technology.
 Portable CD players have dropped in price where a reasonable one can be purchased for under $50 and many have anti-skip technology so you can run with them.

 Make sure the tempo of the music you're listening to is appropriate for the exercises you're doing.
 The tempo should match the heart rate you want to achieve.
-If you're doing cardio and you're target heart rate is 100 beats per minute, the tempo of your music should be 100 beats per minute.
+If you're doing cardio and your target heart rate is 100 beats per minute, the tempo of your music should be 100 beats per minute.
 Studies indicate that the preferred tempi are one, one and a half, and two times as fast as heart rate.
 The tempo of music has a simple, harmonic relationship to heart rate, so keep it more upbeat and lively.

-Decide what you're going to play, before you get to the gym.
+Decide what you're going to play before you get to the gym.
 If you're using a digital audio device, put together some playlists.
 The first one should be for 10 or 15 minutes to play while you're warming up.
 Then have a second one to play during the workout.
 A third one is good to fill with really upbeat music that you can play when you start to fade.
-And finally, setup a fourth one for your cool down time at the end.
+And finally, set up a fourth one for your cool down time at the end.

 Get remixes.
 The standard music played on radio stations can get old.
 Look for remixed versions of the songs you love.
 Remixes are usually longer and they tend to have a more distinct beat that will energize your workout.